Making Parks, Trails and Facilities Accessible to All

 In the next 12-14 years, the City will prioritize work to make accessible five more playgrounds, three more tennis courts, six ball fields, three picnic areas/shelters along with additional improvements to overall access.
 The community feedback has indicated that priorities for these improvements should be focused in parks that have the most visitors, that are spread throughout the City and sites with unique features like the beach in Idylwood or the barns at Farrel-McWhirter Park.
 In addition, improving parking, accessible routes, restrooms and trails were key priorities.
 Over time, all parks will become accessible as they are upgraded to the most up-to-date standards.

-Get Involved Redmond is preparing to audit 26 City-owned or occupied buildings across 13 sites to identify barriers to access.
+Redmond is preparing to audit 26 City-owned or occupied buildings across 13 sites to identify barriers to access.
 The City is seeking to learn from a stakeholder advisory committee to help recommend solutions and prioritize improvements.
-If you are interested in serving on this committee, would like to get involved, or want to learn more about what the City is doing to improve accessibility, please contact Jeff Aken in Parks and Recreation to learn more.
-Email JAken@Redmond.gov or call 425-556-2328.
+If you are interested in serving on this committee, would like to get involved, or want to learn more about what the City is doing to improve accessibility, please email Jeff Aken or call him at 425-556-2328.